ANALYSIS-New blank-check firms arm up for Asian unicorn hunt

 SPAC activity picks up in Europe while U.S. sees a boom:https://tmsnrt.rs/2I9Nb6u

-(Reporting by Anshuman Daga and Kane Wu; Additional reporting by Fanny Potkin; Editing by Sumeet Chatterjee and Sam Holmes)
+(Reporting by Anshuman Daga and Kane Wu; Additional reporting by Fanny Potkin; Editing by Sumeet Chatterjee, Sam Holmes and Alexander Smith)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.